 23J.
 In accordance with Rule 5.1, these Rules may only be repealed, altered, added to, or amended if carried by a majority of at least two-thirds of valid votes.

 23K.
-Student Engagement to Conduct Referenda
+Engagement Vice-President to Conduct Referenda

-If the Student Engagement Officer calls for a referendum to take place, the Student Engagement Officer becomes charged with conducting the referendum in an open, transparent, and integral manner in accordance with these Rules and any policy the Executive in its exclusive jurisdiction adopts governing the conduct of referenda, and the Student Engagement Officer:
+If the Engagement Vice-President calls for a referendum to take place, the Engagement Vice-President becomes charged with conducting the referendum in an open, transparent, and integral manner in accordance with these Rules and any policy the Executive in its exclusive jurisdiction adopts governing the conduct of referenda, and the Engagement Vice-President:

-shall act as Returning Officer for Referenda (provided that the Executive may appoint some other member to be Returning Officer) and the provisions of these Rules relating to Returning Officers will, so far as is reasonable or possible, apply to the Student Engagement Officer when so acting; and
+shall act as Returning Officer for Referenda (provided that the Executive may appoint some other member to be Returning Officer) and the provisions of these Rules relating to Returning Officers will, so far as is reasonable or possible, apply to the Engagement Vice-President when so acting; and

 must: